temporalio/features/features/data_converter/transfer_types/spec.md

 TransferTypeConverters should specify a non-null transfer type.

-#### Failure conversion
+#### Payloads that don't use the transfer converter

-Failure conversion should NOT use the transfer converter.
+Failure conversion and memos should NOT use the transfer converter.

 ## Potential Future Improvements